tay-bird/birdnest-aboutme/projects.rst

 This project consists of:

 * **birdnest-core** is an S3 router written in `Flask <https://github.com/tay-bird/birdnest>`_.
-  It is served by AWS Lambda, API Gateway, and CloudFront.
+  It is served by AWS Lambda and API Gateway.
 * **birdnest-web** is my static html splash page.
 It is deployed to S3 by `Travis CI <https://travis-ci.org/tay-bird/birdnest-web>`_.
 * **birdnest-aboutme** (the page you're currently viewing) is generated from restructured